- Significant Matters

 We serve all of the ports in South Africa, including Cape Town, Durban, Ngqura/ Coega, Port Elizabeth, Richards Bay and Saldanha and numerous ports in Southern Africa including all Mozambique, Tanzanian and Kenyan ports as well as Namibia, Angola, Madagascar and Mauritius.
 We are also the listed legal correspondent in the ports of Cape Town and Port Elizabeth for most of the International Group of P&I Clubs.

 We have worked on a number of major projects, including the new Durban cruise terminal as well as full rail, terminal and port developments in a number of countries in Africa including Mozambique, Tanzania, Ghana and Namibia.

 Our clients include various government departments, international logistics infrastructure developers and operators, shipping lines, national port authorities, financiers and insurers.

-- Bowmans advises on construction contracts for a major roads PPP in Kenya
+- Major roads PPP in Kenya

-- Bowmans advises on disputes in relation to maintenance works on rail infrastructure
+- Maintenance works on rail infrastructure dispute

 - APM Terminals (APMT)